Bryan Herta: Sports cars

 On October 31, 2006, Herta was confirmed as a driver for Andretti Green Racing's new Acura Le Mans prototype program for the 2007 American Le Mans Series season.
 He shared the car with Marino Franchitti, brother of his former teammate Dario Franchitti.
 On January 3, 2007, it was announced that Dario would also drive a limited ALMS programme with both Marino and Herta.
-Herta finished the season 7th in driver points with 1 class win.
+Herta finished the season seventh in driver points with one class win.
 He also drove for A1 Team USA.
-At the event in Australia, Herta scored a 10th-place finish.
+At the event in Australia, Herta scored a tenth place finish.

 After racing

 Since retiring from racing, Herta served as a driver coach for Vision Racing and founded a Firestone Indy Lights Series team named Bryan Herta Autosport, which has a technical alliance with Vision Racing's Indy Lights team.
 In 2009, the team fielded a full-time entry for Daniel Herrington.
 The team campaigned Sebastián Saavedra for eleven races of the 2010 Firestone Indy Lights season and the Indianapolis 500.
 In 2011 the team fielded a car for Dan Wheldon in the 2011 Indianapolis 500 which resulted in a stunning victory, and a full-time entry in Indy Lights for Duarte Ferreira.

 For the 2012 IZOD IndyCar Series season, Alex Tagliani ran the 500.
 The team switched to a Honda powered DW12 in May 2012 for the remainder of the season.

 In 2016 Herta partnered with Michael Andretti as a co-owner and won the 2016 Indianapolis 500.
 Their car was driven by series rookie Alexander Rossi.

 Herta's son, Colton, is also a racing driver, and made his IndyCar debut in 2019 with Harding Steinbrenner Racing.
 In March 2019, Colton became the youngest ever IndyCar winner in the second round at the Circuit of the Americas.

+Herta is now the race strategist of his son's teammate, Kyle Kirkwood.

 Personal life

-Herta has three children with his wife Janette, Calysta, Colton and Cade.
+Herta and his wife Janette Michele (née Fountaine) have three children: Calysta, Colton, and Caden.